Library & Multimedia

 An alternative means for sharing the video is to paste the URL that is provided by YouTube, below the logos, in a tweet.

-The Office for Victims of Crime (OVC) is committed to providing access to our electronic and information technology, including our web pages, for individuals with disabilities in accordance with Section 508 of the Rehabilitation Act.
-Read more on this from USDOJ.
+OVC is committed to providing access to our electronic and information technology, including our web pages, for individuals with disabilities in accordance with Section 508 of the Rehabilitation Act.
+Read more about this topic on the U.S. Department of Justice website.

 Contact AskOVC if you have a disability and the format of any material on our web pages interferes with your ability to access the information.
 Please indicate the nature of the accessibility problem, the web address of the requested material, your preferred format in which you want to receive the material (electronic format (ASCII, etc.), standard print, large print, etc.), and your contact information.